 Upon completing school courses in Wasau, Dennis' band had the opportunity to record their music in Chicago.
 While there he visited a major art museum and was in awe over the highly detailed paintings of the "Old Masters".
 So impressed by these magnificent works of art, he would spend up to sixteen hours at a time experimenting with different styles and techniques of oil painting.

 By the late 70's, Dennis had the opportunity to sell some of his paintings through an art gallery in Chicago and within about a year was discovered by many other art dealers and collectors.
 By 1982 he had to paint six days a week just to keep up with sales.
 By this time his work had attained a quality comparable to the "Old Masters" works that he had admired in museums.

-Recalling a beautiful song by Paul McCartney titled "The Long and Winding Road", Dennis relates: "I feel I have travelled that road and am still on it".
+Recalling a beautiful song by Paul McCartney titled "The Long and Winding Road", Dennis relates.
+"I feel I have traveled that road and am still on it".

 Each and every one of the images used on this site has been duly authorized